It’s December…it’s that time of year again…!

 Very usefully, you can find all 24 puzzles listed by topic.
 These puzzles are great, extensions are given for many of the problems too.

-Nrich publishes annual Advent Calendars – one for Primary and one for Secondary.
-Both feature twenty-four activities, one for each day in the run-up to Christmas.
-Both calendars for 2020 feature a wonderful variety of tasks from twenty-four different past features.
-Both Nrich and Plus Magazine have published wonderful collections of Advent resources, clearly, for an Advent Calendar, the year does not matter so we have lots of choices!
+Nrich publishes annual Advent Calendars – one for Primary (2022) and one for Secondary (2022).
+Both feature twenty-four activities, one for each day in the run-up to Christmas; for 2022 the calendars have twenty-four poster problems.
+Both Nrich and Plus Magazine have published such good collections of Advent resources, clearly, for an Advent Calendar, the year does not matter so we have lots of choices!
 See for example this whole collection of advent calendars on Nrich, note the different themes available – a Sudoku for each day perhaps?
 The 2016 Primary Calendar featured tasks to encourage mathematical habits of mind something we need to encourage in students of all ages.

 The Indisputable Santa Mathematical Advent Calendar comes from Dr Hannah Fry and Dr Thomas Oléron Evans who throughout December 2016, to accompany the release of their book on the Mathematics of Christmas, tweeted out Christmathsy bits and pieces, one a day, advent calendar style.

-On Teachit Maths their Interactive advent calendar is a free sample resource available to everybody.
-(Remember that the free subscription on this excellent site includes hundreds of high-quality pdf resources.)
-Teachit Maths describe the resource as an advent calendar in the form of a presentation focusing mainly on mathematics.
+On Teachit Maths, see their Interactive advent calendar.
+Remember that the free subscription (scroll down for the free option) on this excellent site includes many high-quality pdf resources.
+Teachit Maths describes the resource as an advent calendar in the form of a presentation focusing mainly on mathematics.
 Suitable for KS3/4.
 (KS3/4 is UK age 11-16).
 For each day you will reveal a festive fact, joke, teaching idea, activity or game.

 Alternatively how about a Christmas Revision Calendar from Access Maths?
-Scroll right down this collection of very helpful GCSE Revision Resources for three Christmas Calendars, one for KS3, one for Foundation and one for Higher, also available are Christmas revision activities.
+Three Christmas Calendars are available, one for KS3, and two for GCSE – Foundation and one for Higher.

 Alternatively, try this higher GCSE revision quiz, very attractively presented as an Advent calendar, answers are included.